- A Little More Coaching for You

 The best arrangement I have personally seen was a building with narrow hallways, both sides of which had narrow but deep offices.
 An entire small team could fit into one short hallway.
 People would banter and collaborate freely with their doors open, but close them to go “heads down” when they wanted to focus—or get warm!
 Meanwhile, they used a digital tracker, and the building had plenty of conference rooms such that one could be regularly scheduled for ceremonies.
 Ad hoc meetings generally fit in someone’s office.

 Most of the teams that do not regularly hit 100% delivery after a few sprints face one or several issues, listed here with the relevant sections of the site:

 - Failing to fully groom stories to identify dependencies and risks—“Caring for Dependents” and “Projects are a Risky Business.”

-- Not thinking through tasks to enough detail—“Take Them to Task.”
+- Not thinking through tasks in enough detail—“Take Them to Task.”

 - Failing to block stories that are not ready for a sprint—“Blocks to Progress.”

 - Underestimating how much time tasks will take—“Estimate the Hours” and “Improve Estimation.”